M-arcus/cloudron-docs/docs/documentation/developer/addons.md

 ```

 The `multipleDatabases` option can be set to `true` if the app requires more than one database.
-When enabled,
-the following environment variables are injected:
+When enabled, the following environment variables are injected and the `MYSQL_DATABASE` is removed:

 ```
 MYSQL_DATABASE_PREFIX=      # prefix to use to create databases